pbaraszkiewicz2/saucedemo-com-tests/README.md

 npm run cypress:headless:electron
 ```

-In headless mode tests are executed in the Chrome browser.

 **Test reports**

 If you run tests in headless mode, reports are generated for each test suite as html file at the end of the test.
 Reports are available in the folder: